 Participation in MSG meetings was very high with over 93%.
 There has been little turnover in the industry constituency (four changes in total).

 Government representation: Given the importance of the state-level (Länder) in Germany and the fact that most revenue from the extractive sector in Germany is generated in the states and municipalities, the government set up a Federation-Länder working group to coordinate the government side of the German EITI process in Berlin and in all 16 federal states.
 The government stakeholder group was constituted as part of this working group.
+The federal level passed the Federal Mining Act and the state level is supervising mining and enforcing the Federal Mining Act.

 Dr Winfried Horstmann, Director General for Industrial Policy of the BMWi is the chair of the MSG.
 His alternate is Andrea Jünemann, who is also the constituency coordinator.
 The government stakeholder group of the MSG was constituted from the Federation-State Working Group on D-EITI.
 Of the other four members, one more is from a federal agency (Ministry of Finance, BMF) and three are from state or district level government officials (Arnsberg District Council, North Rhine-Westphalia; Ministry for Economic Affairs, Labour and Transport, Lower Saxony; Ministry of Finance, Hesse).
 Alternates are from other state-level ministries.
 There has been a low turnover in this constituency, three in total.
 A list of all changes in the MSG is available in annex A.